gpolli/Rick-and-Morty-Characters/README.md

 # Rick & Morty | Characters List

-Web application that shows all the informations related to the characters of "Rick and Morty" series.
+Web application that shows all the informations related to the characters of the "Rick and Morty" series.
 Data based on the "Rick and Morty API".

 ## Getting started